kmollee/omartrinidad.github.io/source/posts/2013/05/outliers.md

 grandfather inherited a house for my dad.
 Several years later I back to Tabasco.
 My big surprise was that the clumsy and stubborn guy was the scorer.

+Later in the college, I read a essay named `Teach yourself programming in ten years`, I was so fortunate to read this material very early in my way.

 # Chapter one

 It makes a difference where and when we grew up.